 Fees are established on a sliding-scale based according to income and number of dependents.
 Fee payment is required at the time service is received.

-The Caring Dads program will open in Erie County and will gradually be offered by Catholic Charities in the eight counties of Western New York in conjunction with Catholic Charities Domestic Violence Program for Men.
+The Caring Dads program is held virtually and can be accessed by men across the eight counties of Western New York, in conjunction with Catholic Charities Domestic Violence Program for Men.